Ponil Complex Fire: Description

-Consequences
+Impact

-The fire caused large-scale flooding, excessive erosion, and downcutting in the Ponil Watershed.
-It hindered the growth of riparian tree and burned most of the older and mature riparian trees.
-The fire heavily affected the Bonita Creek, causing increased sedimentation in Ponil Creek.
-It caused the loss of cottonwoods and willows.
-The riparian tree canopy reduced due to the burning of riparian vegetation, which caused higher stream temperature.
+The fire caused large-scale flooding, excessive erosion, and downcutting in the Ponil Creek watershed.
+It severely damaged the riparian zone including burning most of the older and mature riparian trees including cottonwoods and willows.
+The fire especially affected the Bonita Creek watershed, causing increased sedimentation flow into Ponil Creek.
+The loss of riparian tree canopy caused higher stream temperatures.

 A meander was formed after the debris from the fire blocked the main channel.
-Impaired aquatic habitat is another consequence of the fire.
-Four different species of fish and more than 2000 fish were lost due to this fire.
-Most of the aquatic life was eliminated in lower drainage as all fish in Greenwood Canyon were killed.
+Impaired aquatic habitat was another consequence of the fire.
+Four different species of fish and more than 2,000 fish were lost due to this fire.
+Most of the aquatic life in the lower reaches were affected including all of the fish in Greenwood Canyon killed.

 Six rainstorms after the fire exceeded the 100-year precipitation event in the Hayman burn area in the Trail, West, Camp, Horse, Fourmile, and Sixmile Creek basins since the 2002 fire.